IgorBerman/dyn-allocation/README.md

 ## How to make sure external shuffle service is running on every mesos-slave node?
-Spark documentation mentions Marathon as one way to achieve this(without any details).
+Spark documentation mentions Marathon as one way to achieve this.

 Another KISS approach is to install on every mesos-slave machine this service side by side with mesos-slave agent service and manage it with your favorite configuration tool.
 However, it will couple you to a specific spark version and you'll loose abstraction that Mesos cluster provides you(e.g. running multiple spark versions on the same cluster).

 More natural approach is to use [Marathon](https://mesosphere.github.io/marathon/).
 Marathon is meta-framework that manages other frameworks.
-You can think about it as "init.d" for cluster services.
+You can think about it as "init.d" for Mesos cluster frameworks.
 It has many usecases, however we want ability to run cross-cluster services in HA mode(if some Mesos-slave node will lack external shuffle service - the mesos-slave will be useless and all spark tasks of application that uses dynamic allocation will fail).

 We want that external shuffle service will run exactly 1 process(or task in marathon lingua) on every mesos-slave.
 This requirement has 2 faces: given some number of slaves in cluster, the Marathon, by default, won't promise that every one of them is running given service, it might place 2 processes on the same node, based on available resources on each node; in addition, there could be situations that there are no available resources to run the service on specific node(e.g. other Mesos framework/s took all available resources).
 For the first problem Marathon provides ability to define service [constraints](http://mesosphere.github.io/marathon/docs/constraints.html) that will make sure that no 2 tasks are running for the same service on the same node(```"constraints": [["hostname", "UNIQUE"]]```).
 For the second problem we've found that static reservation of resources on mesos-slaves could be in use.